anilk-anusha/CatPhotoApp-fcc01/README.md

-# FreeCodeCamp Projects
+# FreeCodeCamp Project - 01
-This project contains projects from the Responsive Web Design certifications.
+This project contains the following project from the Responsive Web Design certifications.
 1. Cat Photo App
 - Markup Language: HTML5